cwiz/RoboND-DeepLearning-Project/README.md

 ## Mathematical Models

-Semantic Segmentation Problem is categorizing each pixel in image into one of pre-trained categories.
-For Autonomous Driving (AD) these categories might be: Road, Pedestrians, Other Cars and Buildings.
+Semantic Segmentation Problem is defined as categorizing pixels in image into pre-defined categories.
+For example, in Autonomous Driving (AD) these categories might be: Road, Pedestrians, Other Cars and Buildings.
 In AD categoy count can be in 20-50s.

 In case of a flying drone we are only dealing with 3 categories: Hero, People and Foreground.